 One of Smith’s last projects as an undergraduate had a personal resonance.
 She researched what happens to young people when the foster system releases them at age 18, whether or not they have a safe and stable living situation.
 She turned up troubling numbers.
 Nationally, one in four youth will become homeless within two months of leaving foster care.
 Seventy percent of female foster youth will become pregnant within two years.
-One in three will be incarcerated.
+One in three foster youth will be incarcerated.
 Only 50 percent of foster youth have either their high school diploma or GED by the time they turn 18.

 Some transitional services are available in Idaho through the state and nonprofit agencies.
 Still, said Smith, “Foster youth are not being adequately prepared for adulthood.”

 Smith believes in raising the age of youth eligible for foster care in Idaho from 18 to 21 to provide them with more resources for housing, health and education.
 She met with legislators earlier this year to share her research and make her case.
 Current budget constraints make it unlikely that there will be any new legislation in the upcoming session, even though the Idaho Department of Health and Welfare also favors the change and some federal money is available, said Kelly Petroff, director of communications for the department.

 Nonetheless, Smith intends to continue her advocacy for legislation and will be a member of a new state workgroup comprising current and former foster youth and others.

 Improving the foster care system for other young people is what Smith calls her “heart’s work.”

 “It’s not easy.
 It’s very emotional,” said Smith.
 “But I remind myself that it is my responsibility and duty.”